discosat/DIPP/README.md

 ```
 Modules will receive and return image batches of this format.

+### Generate protobuf code

+To generate C descriptor code from .proto files, a C implementation of protobuf is used, which can be found at [github.com/protobuf-c/protobuf-c](https://github.com/protobuf-c/protobuf-c).

 ## Camera simulator
 For testing purposes a camera simulating program is included in the `sim` folder.
 Compile the program with the `compile` script.
 Now run it with `./camera <num_images> <image_name>`.
 To enqueue an image batch of `num_images` images.
 NB: make a folder called `images` in `sim` and place a BayerGR image within it.